 (g) The development of a plan for reemployment.

-(3) Penalty.
-If you have received a directive, and fail to participate in reemployment services during a week, you will be disqualified from benefits for that week unless justifiable cause is demonstrated.
+(

 (4) Justifiable cause.
-Justifiable cause for failure to participate in reemployment services as directed will include factors specific to you which would cause a reasonably prudent person in similar circumstances to fail to participate.
+Justifiable cause for failure to schedule or participate in reemployment services as directed will include factors specific to you which would cause a reasonably prudent person in similar circumstances to fail to schedule or participate in reemployment services.
 Justifiable cause includes, but is not limited to:

 (a) Your illness or disability or that of a member of your immediate family;